MicrosoftDocs/cpp-docs/docs/parallel/amp/using-cpp-amp-in-windows-store-apps.md

 manager: "ghogen"
 ms.workload: ["cplusplus"]
 ---
-# Using C++ AMP in Windows Store Apps
+# Using C++ AMP in UWP Apps
-You can use C++ AMP (C++ Accelerated Massive Parallelism) in your [!INCLUDE[win8_appname_long](../../build/includes/win8_appname_long_md.md)] app to perform calculations on the GPU (Graphics Processing Unit) or other computational accelerators.
+You can use C++ AMP (C++ Accelerated Massive Parallelism) in your Universal Windows Platform (UWP) app to perform calculations on the GPU (Graphics Processing Unit) or other computational accelerators.
 However, C++ AMP doesn't provide APIs for working directly with Windows Runtime types, and the Windows Runtime doesn't provide a wrapper for C++ AMP.
 When you use Windows Runtime types in your code—including those that you've created yourself—you must convert them to types that are compatible with C++ AMP.

 ## Performance considerations
- If you're using [!INCLUDE[cppwrt](../../build/reference/includes/cppwrt_md.md)] ([!INCLUDE[cppwrt_short](../../build/reference/includes/cppwrt_short_md.md)]) to create your [!INCLUDE[win8_appname_long](../../build/includes/win8_appname_long_md.md)] app, we recommend that you use plain-old-data (POD) types together with contiguous storage—for example, `std::vector` or C-style arrays—for data that will be used with C++ AMP.
+ If you're using [!INCLUDE[cppwrt](../../build/reference/includes/cppwrt_md.md)] ([!INCLUDE[cppwrt_short](../../build/reference/includes/cppwrt_short_md.md)]) to create your Universal Windows Platform (UWP) app, we recommend that you use plain-old-data (POD) types together with contiguous storage—for example, `std::vector` or C-style arrays—for data that will be used with C++ AMP.
 This can help you achieve higher performance than by using non-POD types or Windows RT containers because no marshaling has to occur.

  In a C++ AMP kernel, to access data that’s stored in this way, just wrap the `std::vector` or array storage in a `concurrency::array_view` and then use the array view in a `concurrency::parallel_for_each` loop: